 Depression can be caused by any of the following:

-Based on my experience hormonal imbalances (listed as #1 cause above!) is the MOST common reason I see patients being depressed.
+Based on my experience, hormonal imbalances (listed as the #1 cause above!) are the MOST common reason I see patients being depressed.

 And on that list is Hypothyroidism – so let’s talk more about that.

 Doctors are taught this in medical school for crying out loud.

 It’s even listed on the Mayo Clinic‘s main website as a symptom of hypothyroidism.

 So why is it so overlooked?

 Well, it boils down to a couple of reasons: